zerofo/sys-con/README.md

 ;log_level Trace=0, Debug=1, Info=2, Warning=3, Error=4
 log_level=0
 ```
+Reboot the Nintendo Switch.

-**Important note**: If you enable trace or debug, the driver will automatically switch the polling frequency to 100ms (debug) or 500ms (trace).
+**Important note**: If you enable Trace or Debug log, the driver will automatically switch the polling frequency to 100ms (For debug) or 500ms (For trace).
 This will make the controller unresponsive or at least with a very high latency.
-Typically, if you want to press a key, you will have to hold it down for a long time.
+Typically, if you want to press a key, you will have to hold it down for 1s.
-These log levels (Trace and Debug) cannot be used to play a game, they are only for debugging purposes, as the name suggests ;)
+These log levels (Trace and Debug) cannot be used to play a game, they are only here for debugging purposes.

 ## Features
 - [x] HID joystick/gamepad supported (PC Controller compatible)